MARTIMM/gnome-gtk3/docs/index.md

 Github account name: **MARTIMM**

 # Warning
-The software as well as this website is far from finished as well as the documentation is not yet available for all modules in the packages.
+The software, as well as this website, is far from finished.
+The documentation in the references might need some ironing too.